irondocks/H2No/README.md

 # Usage
 --------------
 Constructor
-Creates database reference from parameter

 new H2No(string)
 --------------
-Set value of H2NoSQL file
+Creates database reference from parameter

 create(array)
 --------------
-Read key from H2No database
+Set value of H2NoSQL file

 find(string)
 -------------
-Update H2No database key
+Read key from H2No database

 update(array)
 -------------
-Delete from DB
+Update H2No database key

 delete(array)
 -------------
-Save to filename
+Delete from DB

 save(string)
 -------------
-load serialized file into H2No
+Save to filename

 load_db(string)
 -------------
 load serialized file into H2No

-(AKA set_h2no(string))